Empowering Job Seekers and Employers Through the U.S. Department of Labor’s ERAP Program

 Breaking Barriers Through Digital Innovation

 Held on April 30, 2025, the virtual fair connected employers, training providers, intermediaries, and job seekers across the healthcare sector.
-Participants accessed virtual booths, joined live breakout sessions, and engaged in real-time networking—all through the RingCentral platform.
+Participants accessed virtual booths, joined live breakout sessions, and engaged in real time networking, all through the RingCentral platform.

 Fast Facts: